trolster/urcli/README.md

 You renew your token using the token command: `urcli token "your-token"`.
 That also records the tokens age, so that it can warn you if the token is about to expire.
 But if you use a token that's older than a few days, the expiry warning might be off, so get a new token every time you use this command.

-:bulb: Be sure to put the token in quotes since they often include dashes (`-`) which mess up the command.
+:bulb: Be sure to put the token in quotes since they often include dashes (`-`) which messes up the command.

 #### Token expiry warning